chef-training/introduction_to_testing/scene_07.md

 ## Foodcritic

 Foodcritic is command-line application that is executed against a specified path.
-The path provided to the application usually the name of a specific cookbook.
+The path provided to the application is usually the path to a specific cookbook.

 ```bash
 $ foodcritic cookbooks/setup